coder-x-deepak/daily/README.md

-this is my daily codes
+this is my 1st git repo